sustainable-processes/ml_saft/README.md

 ### Rough instructions to reproduce results from our paper

-1. Process the Dortmund data.
+1. (Optional) Process the Dortmund data.
 This includes resolving SMILES strings, filtering data, and generating conformers.
+   Note, these pipelines will not work without manually downloading the data from Dortmund databank, which is commercial.

   ```bash
   kedro run --pipeline ddb